loup-v/geolocation/README.md

 ##### Objective-C compatibility

-For Flutter projects created with the Objective-C template, you might need to add `sdf` at the top of `ios/Podfile`.
+For Flutter projects created with the Objective-C template, you might need to add `use_frameworks!` at the top of `ios/Podfile`.
-More details can be found here: https://github.com/flutter/flutter/issues/16049#issuecomment-552060349
+More details can be found in the following issue: https://github.com/flutter/flutter/issues/16049#issuecomment-552060349

 #### Android